 SLPIM follows the “Best Practice Statements” set by the American Hippotherapy Association and the recommendations of the American Speech Language and Hearing Association when incorporating hippotherapy into speech treatment.
 It is considered best practice for hippotherapy to be included as part of a larger total plan of care.
 It is offered in conjunction with other speech therapy treatment tools, strategies, approaches, and methods in order to provide the best possible results for our clients.

 Practicing skills in multiple environments and during various activities supports generalization of skills and helps our clients make progress faster.
 It is at the therapist’s discretion how often and how long hippotherapy is used, if at all, during each speech therapy session.

 SLPIM is Long Island's only AHA Inc. Facility Member.

 There are 8 systematic reviews, 98 peer reviewed articles, and 11 peer reviewed case studies that show support for the use of equine movement in treatment on The American Hippotherapy Association bibliography and reference list.
 Further, there is a significantly larger body of research related to the conceptional framework tied to hippotherapy, which includes dynamic systems theory, motor learning principles and sensory processing.

 There are over 350 articles listed related to the use equines in activities and therapies here.
 In addition, there are numerous articles related to the benefits of incorporating animals in therapy.
 According to the Human Animal Bond Research Institute (HABRI), "people are happier and healthier in the presence of animals.
 Scientifically-documented benefits of the human-animal bond include decreased blood pressure, reduced anxiety, and enhanced feelings of well-being."

 Research related to therapy incorporating hippotherapy shows evidence of the following:

-When determining if the incorporation of hippotherapy into a speech therapy session is appropriate,a number of factors are taken into consideration.
+When determining if including hippotherapy in a speech therapy session is appropriate, a number of factors are taken into consideration.

 The inclusion of hippotherapy in treatment may be contraindicated for some patients for medical reasons (see our FAQ page for a list of precautions and contraindications).